adhambadawi/Real-Time-Elevator-Simulation-Project/README.md

 # Overview
 The system comprises several key components:

-ElevatorCall: Represents a request for elevator service, including details such as the time of the call, the starting floor, the target floor(s), and the direction of travel.
+ElevatorTrip: Represents a request for elevator service, including details such as the time of the call, the starting floor, the target floor(s), and the direction of travel.

-ElevatorSubsystem: Manages the movement of the elevator, including opening and closing doors, moving between floors, and servicing ElevatorCall requests.
+Elevator: Manages the movement of the elevator, including opening and closing doors, moving between floors, and servicing ElevatorTrip requests.

-FloorSubsystem: Simulates the arrival of passengers at various floors and generates ElevatorCall requests based on input data.
+FloorSubsystem: Simulates the arrival of passengers at various floors and generates ElevatorTrip requests based on input data.

-Scheduler: Coordinates between FloorSubsystem and ElevatorSubsystem, ensuring that elevator calls are serviced in an efficient manner.
+Scheduler: Coordinates between FloorSubsystem and Elevator, ensuring that elevator calls are serviced in an efficient manner.
 It operates on a singleton design pattern to ensure only one instance manages the elevator system.

 # Features
 Elevator Call Handling: Processes elevator calls with details such as timestamp, starting floor, and target floor, and direction.